 Anything else regarding bikes, boats, pack animals, and people.

-Ecological Community Design (0-3-6) : To facilitate a movement in cooperative, ecological living, including neighborhood in-fill and retrofit.
+Ecological Community Design (0-3-6) : To facilitate the design and construction of the physical basis for human paced, cooperative, ecological living, including neighborhood in-fill and retrofit.
 This isn't required, but wouldn't it be rad?
-Plus, even at fair rates, the income is likely better than farming.
 In the vein of Caddis Collaborative, Village Habitat Design, Farmer D, and Studio CoHab.

-Wilderness Rite-of-Passage, Vision Quest, and Guide, in the Adirondacks and on Lake Champlain, probably seasonal (1-2-3).
-Zoning likely limits the on-site options, but the area itself is rich in potential : Like Animas Valley Institute, Vermont Wilderness Rites, and The Center for the Great Turning.
+Wilderness & Wildness Recalibration : Wilderness Rite-of-Passage, Vision Quest, and Guide in the Adirondacks and on Lake Champlain, probably seasonal (1-2-3).
+Zoning may limit the on-site options, but the area itself is rich in potential : Like Animas Valley Institute, Vermont Wilderness Rites, and The Center for the Great Turning, but its own thing.

 The Drippy Bucket List / The Hyphenated-self